Aneer Menstrual Cup Review: Summary

 We agree with you!
 Some of these cups we just mentioned are indeed quite expensive.
 It only makes sense that you might be looking for some cheaper options for a menstrual cup.

 If you’re looking for an economical choice for a period cup, you may be tempted to buy this cheap menstrual cup.
-There are plenty of cheap cups that we certainly don’t recommend here at Reusable Menstrual Cups including the Vida Cup, BodyBay Cup, and the OTBBA Cup.
+There are plenty of cheap cups that we certainly don’t recommend here at Reusable Menstrual Cups including the Vida Cup, and the BodyBay Cup.

 Keep on reading for our full review to find out if the Aneer fits into this category.